iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 ![Screenshot 2025-07-12 at 11.23.29.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/86d80bec0e3af0161dbb62f6e26e2626/assets/Screenshot%202025-07-12%20at%2011.23.29.png)

 2. Enter the AWS Account ID, AWS IAM username, and password by copying and pasting the values from the section below.
+Then, log in by clicking Sign In.

 📝 Note: Avoid the root account login — this lab is configured for IAM users only.